Something you should know about me…

 - 8 medjool dates, pitted and diced

-- 2 tbsp apple butter or 1 tbsp apple sauce
+- 2 tablespoon apple butter or 1 tablespoon apple sauce

-- 3 tbsp sunflower seed butter or 3 tbsp sunflower seeds ground fine
+- 3 tablespoon sunflower seed butter or 3 tablespoon sunflower seeds ground fine

 - Preheat oven to 350F and line a cookie sheet with parchment paper or a silicon baking mat.